web3lancer/web3lancer/README.md

 - **🤝 Collaborative Workspace** - Built-in tools for seamless project management
 - **💰 Multi-currency Support** - Work and earn in your preferred currency (fiat or crypto)
 - **💰 Real time Support with Magic Block** - Features a fast real-time transaction system powered by magicblock.
+- **⚡ Cross-Chain Interoperability with LayerZero** - Enables seamless transactions and data exchange between Solana, Stellar, and other supported blockchains, enhancing flexibility and scalability for users and developers.

 ## ⛓️ On-Chain Capabilities